 A smart meter will replace an existing gas and electricity meter and keep track of your usage, sending the data straight to your energy supplier.
 It means you no longer have to submit meter readings.

-The devices come with a display that lets you see a visible representation of just how much energy you’re using.
+The display is handy because it provides a visible representation of just how much energy you’re using.
 This may be helpful when it comes to working out why your utility bills are higher than expected.

 Are smart meters mandatory?

 'At this time of year, most customers will be using more energy than in the summer months so it's important to have a good idea of how much you are using so that you can budget appropriately.
-Your energy supplier will help you do this if you need to come to an alternate payment arrangement,’ adds Kloet.
+Your energy supplier will help you do this if you need to come to an alternate payment arrangement.'

 Smart meter benefits

 Smart meters can make your life easier, mainly because you don’t need to worry about regularly updating your energy provider with your usage figures.
 They'll also ensure you're being billed based on your actual energy usage.

 'With a smart meter you can wave goodbye to estimated billing,' says Victoria Bacon, Director, Smart Energy GB.
 'The smart meter shows a digital meter reading and uses a secure smart data network to automatically send the readings to your energy supplier at least once a month, so you will receive accurate, not estimated bills.'